nortxort/pinylib/README.md

 Examples shown here, assumes you are using windows.

-pinylib was developed using [python 2.7](https://www.python.org/downloads/windows/ "python for windows") so this is the recomended python interpreter.
-If you do not already have that installed, install if from the link.
+pinylib was developed using [python 2.7.10](https://www.python.org/downloads/windows/ "python for windows") so this is the recomended python interpreter.
+Later versions of python should work to, aslong as they are from the 2.7 family.

 ### Requirements